Introduction: Needlefelt Wire Haired Fox Terrier

-Please let me know if you make a dog from these plans I love to see other peoples interpretations and hear their feedback, good or bad.
+Please do let me know if you make a dog from these plans!
+I love to see other peoples interpretations and learn from their feedback, good or bad.

 Step 1: Equipment

-0.8 gauge craft wire makes a great armature.
-It gives the terrier a strong enough skeleton to hold it up but is also flexible enough to bend.
+1mm gauge garden wire makes a great armature.
+It gives the terrier a strong enough skeleton to hold it up but is also flexible enough to pose.
+Most DIY shops stock it.

-Needle nosed pliers for cutting and bending wire.
+Needle nosed pliers for cutting and bending the wire.

 Step 2: Building a Nose, Spine and Tail